Haydock Park railway station: Services

 Race Day specials were very heavily patronised until well after WW2, as were other specials such as those serving Wakes Weeks and football matches.
 Although railways are always best suited to regular, day-in-day-out traffic, with cheap labour and plentiful old rolling stock available until the 1960s such intermittent services could make money and be seen as worthwhile.
 The corporate climate and economics were shifting, however.
 The station was closed in October 1963.
 An experiment in running race day specials was run in 1975, using the long-closed Ashton-in-Makerfield station some 500 yards to the west, with the trains passing through Haydock Park station's carcass.
 This was not repeated after that year.

 After closure

-The line through the station continued in use by trains to an oil depot at Haydock until 1983 and Lowton Metals scrapyard, Haydock, until 1987, after which the tracks though the site were lifted.
+The line through the station continued in use by trains to an oil depot at Haydock until 1983 and Lowton Metals scrapyard, Haydock, until 1987, after which the tracks through the site were lifted.

 By 2005 much of the station site had disappeared under a car park extension and other landscaping, though parts of the station footbridge were still standing among undergrowth in 2014.